 The performances throughout the film are fantastic.
 Farmiga is one Hollywood’s better actresses and she shows that here.
 I also appreciated Thewlis’ portrayal of a man who often times puts his role of father in complete subjection to his duties as a Nazi soldier.
 But it’s young Butterfield who gets the vast majority of the screen time and he is quite good.
-He draws a lot of sympathy and emotion from the audience and it’s always great to see a young actor able to pull that off.
+He draws a lot of sympathy and emotion and it’s always great to see a young actor able to pull that off.
 I also enjoyed his scenes with young Scanlon.
-While Butterfield is better in their scenes, they both handle the well written material nicely.
+While Butterfield is better in their scenes, they both handle the material nicely.

 I can see where “The Boy in the Striped Pajamas” may put off some people.
 It’s hard to watch especially as everything comes to a head at the end of the film.
 In fact, it’s a movie I’m in no rush to see again.
 That isn’t due to any major shortcomings with the picture.
 It’s due to the film’s intense emotional punch that stuck with me for several days.
 I was incredibly moved and while there are some legitimate questions that could be asked about the story, the movie’s main point resonated with me.
 “The Boy in the Striped Pajamas” asks several powerful questions about war, family, and morality.
 It also gives us a glimpse into a part of our world’s history that is still hard to look at but should be reckoned with.